This seminar focused on the next steps for improving blue light emergency services, looking at developments in integration, regulation and innovation.

-Delegates will consider the potential impact of the Policing and Crime Act (2017), which includes paving the way for PCCs to take over fire and rescue services in areas where a local case is made - as well as the practical challenges for implementing the Act’s new duty for police, fire and ambulance services to work together more closely.
+Delegates considered the potential impact of the Policing and Crime Act (2017), which includes paving the way for PCCs to take over fire and rescue services in areas where a local case is made - as well as the practical challenges for implementing the Act’s new duty for police, fire and ambulance services to work together more closely.

 Price: £95 PLUS VAT